Specify MATLAB Function Block Properties

 Description and Document Link Properties

-You can set description and document link properties for the MATLAB Function block in the Ports and Data Manager or Model Explorer, or by navigating to the Info tab of the Property Inspector.
+You can set description and document link properties for the MATLAB Function block in the Model Explorer or by navigating to the Info tab of the Property Inspector.

 Specifies the description of the MATLAB Function block.
 You can enter a brief description and comments.